pmaojo/ferrum/PLAN.md

 ### Session 2025-06-30
 - Added ComponentDesignerAgent for generating component YAML via AI.
 - New CLI command `ferrum component` and API endpoint `/generate-component`.

+### Session 2025-06-30
+- Implemented `ferrum generate-usecase` command to scaffold YAML for new usecases.